 Evidence Taxonomy

 AGILAB evidence should be easy to inspect without rerunning the workflow.
-This taxonomy defines the first shared vocabulary for run manifests, proof bundles, notebook exports, UI robot evidence, MLflow handoff records, and release proof.
+This taxonomy proposes a shared vocabulary for run manifests, proof bundles, notebook exports, UI robot evidence, MLflow handoff records, and release proof.
+It is a target model: today the shipped evidence producers do not yet emit a single unified envelope, so the field names below are planned and each row is marked planned or shipped.

 Common Event Envelope